lohitb009/Bitcoin-Generator/README.md

 The final ratio is 3.412871400711254

-However, in some executions with varying inputs, ratios around 7 were achieved.
+However, in some executions with varying inputs (eg. 1 or 2 leading zeroes), ratios around 7 were achieved.

 4. Coin with the most 0s found